Gharabawi/Booster_CI_CD_Project/README.md

 3- configure ubuntu slave to use it for the pipeline

-4- create slck workspace and integrate it with jenkins
+4- create slack workspace and integrate it with jenkins

 5- install any plugin from your choice to create statistics about builds